fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 ## What's in a Tensor2D?
 First of all we are going to start on the CPU.
 We are going to create a data type which will hold the data our operators consume on the CPU.
 Let's call it ```Tensor2D```.
-Our 2D tensor will actually be a simple piece of 1 dimensional memory under the hood and we will keep track of the number of rows and columns to find out how to access each piece of data.
+Our 2D tensor will actually be a simple piece of one dimensional memory under the hood and we will keep track of the number of rows and columns to find out how to access each piece of data.
 If you are in the root directory for ```computational_graphs``` go to ```src/shared/tensor_2d.rs``` or [online](https://github.com/absorensen/the-guide/blob/main/m1_memory_hierarchies/code/computational_graphs/src/shared/tensor2d.rs).